-Elle Aviv Newton is a writer, editor and arts organizer based in the San Francisco Bay Area.
-She is Editor in Chief and cofounder of Poets Reading The News, the San Francisco-based 501(c)3 non-profit digital publication and live event series that supports creative writing about current events.
+Elle Aviv Newton is a writer, editor and arts organizer based on Huichin-Ohlone land in the San Francisco Bay Area.
+She is Editor in Chief and cofounder of Poets Reading The News, the San Francisco-based 501(c)3 non-profit digital publication, print press, curriculum and event series that supports creative writing about current events.

 Newton regularly leads literary workshops, presents at conferences, and organizes events locally and nationally.
 Her writing, advocacy and criticism has appeared in print and online, on radio including NPR and KPFA, and was recently adapted for the stage.
 She currently lives and works in Oakland.